zju3dv/EasyMocap/Readme.md

 We set the first 3 dimensions of `poses` to zero, and add a new parameter `Rh` to represents the global oritentation, the vertices of SMPL model V = RX(theta, beta) + T.

 ## Acknowledgements
-Here are some great resources we benefit:
+Here are the great works this project is built upon:

-- SMPL models and layer is borrowed from MPII [SMPL-X model](https://github.com/vchoutas/smplx).
+- SMPL models and layer are from MPII [SMPL-X model](https://github.com/vchoutas/smplx).
 - Some functions are borrowed from [SPIN](https://github.com/nkolot/SPIN), [VIBE](https://github.com/mkocabas/VIBE), [SMPLify-X](https://github.com/vchoutas/smplify-x)
-- Our project is similar with [TotalCapture](http://www.cs.cmu.edu/~hanbyulj/totalcapture/)
+- The method for fitting 3D skeleton and SMPL model is similar with [TotalCapture](http://www.cs.cmu.edu/~hanbyulj/totalcapture/), without using point cloud.

-We also would like to thank Wenduo Feng for the example data.
+We also would like to thank Wenduo Feng who is the performer in the sample data.

 ## Contact
 Please open an issue if you have any questions.

 ## Citation
-This project is the base of our other works: [iMocap](https://zju3dv.github.io/iMoCap/), [Neural Body](https://zju3dv.github.io/neuralbody/)
+This project is a part of our work [iMocap](https://zju3dv.github.io/iMoCap/) and [Neural Body](https://zju3dv.github.io/neuralbody/)

+Please consider citing these works if you find this repo is useful for your projects.

 ```bibtex
 @inproceedings{dong2020motion,